-Pediatric anorectal malformation treatment requires one or more specialized types of corrective surgeries that will depend on the severity of your child’s condition.
-More than one surgery may need to take place over the course of several months to normalize and restore bowel function.
-Our highly experienced colorectal surgeons are trained in the latest surgical approaches for all types of anorectal malformations including implementing leading-edge, minimally-invasive techniques.
+Most babies with an anorectal malformation will need one or more specialized surgeries to correct the problem.
+Our highly experienced colorectal surgeons are trained in the latest surgical approaches for all types of anorectal malformations including implementing leading-edge, minimally invasive techniques.

 A colostomy is a surgical procedure that creates an opening for the colon, or large intestine to excrete waste in a small bag located outside of the body.
 Most babies born with an anorectal malformation will need a temporary colostomy within the first few days of life.
 The colostomy will ensure the baby can properly pass stool, helps to normalize digestion and greatly reduces the risk of infection.